diegogosmar/aibootcamp/README.md

 ## Supervised Fine tuning of Pre-Trained Model
 See please fine_tuning_colab_GPT2.ipynb
+See please training and testing datasets in datasets folder

 ## Local LLM model dry & run
 See Ollama.md for details<br>